hammy414/Shippo/README.md

 ![logo](https://www.shipbob.com/wp-content/uploads/2021/04/shippo_logo_200x200-1.png)
 # Shippo TSE Challange For Joshua Sternfeld

-> Additional information or tagline
+> The shippo TSE challange for Joshua Sternfeld - Technology Support Engineer

-The shippo TSE challange for Joshua Sternfeld - TSE
+> I had a lot of fun learning your platform!
 ## Installing / Getting started

 Please notice that there is both a .docx file and the main function.
 The .docx file is for the SQL answers.